-Pursuant to a definitive transaction agreement dated April 27, 2011, between the Company, MSR and MSA, the Company acquired all of the issued and outstanding MSR shares by way of a three cornered amalgamation, on May 10, 2011, resulting in the amalgamation of MSR and CPC Subco, to form MAI (the "Minsud Transaction" or "Qualifying Transaction").
+Pursuant to a definitive transaction agreement dated April 27, 2011 between the Company, MSR and MSA, the Company acquired all of the issued and outstanding MSR shares by way of a three cornered amalgamation on May 10, 2011 resulting in the amalgamation of MSR and CPC Subco to form MAI (the "Minsud Transaction" or "Qualifying Transaction").

-Although the Minsud Transaction resulted in MSR becoming a wholly-owned subsidiary of the Company, the Minsud Transaction constituted a reverse take-over of the Company such that the former shareholders of MSR, together with the subscribers of the Brokered Offering, as defined below, became owners of a majority of the outstanding shares of the Company.
+Although the Minsud Transaction resulted in MSR becoming a wholly-owned subsidiary of the Company, the Minsud Transaction constituted a reverse take-over of the Company such that the former shareholders of MSR, together with the subscribers of the Brokered Offering, as defined below, became owners of a majority of the outstanding shares of the Company (see note 1 to the Financial Statements).